-Proposals of federal and state governments, or of various political candidates, affecting the student loan industry in particular, such as proposals for new federal education spending designed to make higher education "free" or substantially so regardless of financial need, or to create new federally funded programs to refinance private student loans, subject us to political risk and could have a material adverse impact on our business, results of operations, financial condition, and/or cash flows.
+Proposals of federal and state governments, or of various political candidates, affecting the student loan industry in particular, such as proposals for new federal education spending designed to make higher education "free" or substantially so regardless of financial need, or to create new federally funded programs to refinance private student loans, or to require private student loan lenders to reform loan agreements to provide for income-driven repayment plans and other payment plans, subject us to political risk and could have a material adverse impact on our business, results of operations, financial condition, and/or cash flows.

 We operate in an environment of heightened political and regulatory scrutiny of education loan lending, servicing, and originations.
-The rising cost of higher education, questions regarding the quality of education provided, particularly among for-profit institutions, and the increasing amount of student loan debt outstanding in the

-United States have prompted this heightened and ongoing scrutiny.
+The rising cost of higher education, questions regarding the quality of education provided, particularly among for-profit institutions, and the increasing amount of student loan debt outstanding in the United States have prompted this heightened and ongoing scrutiny.
 This environment could lead to further proposals by political candidates and state and federal legislators and regulators, and to the enactment of laws and regulations, applicable to, or limiting, our business.
 For instance, over the last several years, numerous proposals for new federal spending have been discussed by political candidates and/or introduced by legislators to make higher education "free" or substantially so.
 Some proposals have included the potential forgiveness of substantial amounts of existing outstanding student loan indebtedness.
-In 2022, the Biden Administration proposed to forgive up to \$20,000 in federal student loan indebtedness for certain borrowers.
 Also, various states have proposed and/or enacted legislation providing for "free" or "substantially free" higher education to residents of the state having incomes below a certain level and who attend publicly-funded universities in the state.
-Moreover, since 2010, a number of bills have been introduced in the United States Congress to promote federal financing for consolidation or refinancing of existing student loans.
+Moreover, a number of bills have been introduced in the United States Congress in the past to promote federal financing for consolidation or refinancing of existing student loans.
 The regulatory environment at the state level has shifted such that many states recently have enacted new legislation specifically restricting the conduct and practices of student loan servicers.
-The enactment of any of the proposed legislation or policies described above, even if they do not apply specifically to Private Education Loans, could have a material adverse impact on our business, results of operations, financial condition, and/or cash flows.
+The enactment of any proposed legislation or policies like those described above, even if they do not apply specifically to Private Education Loans, could have a material adverse impact on our business, results of operations, financial condition, and/or cash flows.
 In addition, the continued ongoing publicity regarding these various proposals, even if they are not enacted, could negatively impact the market price of our common stock.